olumidebalogun1/Fueling-Supply-Chain-Growth-with-SQL-Insights/README.md

         - Key Insight: Licensed Products are the lowest performers in both sales and profit.
 A strategic reevaluation is needed to determine whether to continue or rebrand this category to better meet market demand. 🛑🎯

 ![3  Product type performance analysis](https://github.com/user-attachments/assets/5cc03c05-5c9c-4a8c-8529-60e2fd7f4d3e)

+🧭✨ **STRATEGIC RECOMMENDATIONS**

+1. Scale High-Performing Products:
+   - Invest in marketing, product development, and customer loyalty for Own Brand to capitalize on its success. 🚀

+2. Enhance Distribution Channels:
+   - Improve operational efficiencies in Distribution to boost profits by reducing costs and increasing volumes. 📦

+3. Leverage Customization:
+   - Focus on expanding Custom Made products with more personalization and premium pricing to capture additional market share. ✨

+4. Target Underperforming Categories:
+   - Optimize pricing, marketing, and partnerships for Private Label, Wholesale Goods, and Third-Party Brand to improve profitability. 📉

+5. Reassess Licensed Products:
+   - Re-evaluate the Licensed Product line to determine if adjustments are needed or if a new approach should be considered. 💭

 ### **4. Customer Type Performance Analysis**